-It trumps lots of social media platforms when it comes to engagement, and is a great way of selling products and services.
+It trumps lots of social media platforms, when it comes to engagement and it’s a great way of selling products and services.

 Think back to the last time you changed your phone number.
 Probably not that long ago, right?

-Now remember the last time you changed your email.
-Uhm, never?
+Now, remember the last time that you changed your email.
+Um, never?

-Changing your email is an absolute pain, and therefore an email address is a very good thing to have as a contact.
+Changing your email is an absolute pain, so an email address is a very good thing to have as a contact.

-Bryan’s by far not the only one who escaped from the cubicle by building an email list, but he’s the best when it comes to teaching you how to do so.
+Bryan is not the only one who escaped from the cubicle by building an email list, but he’s the best, when it comes to teaching you how to do so.